esroyo/systemjs-cdn/README.md

 This is [a live example case](https://systemjs-cdn-examples.netlify.app/) of code distributed by a third-party domain `github.io`, and executed on a first-party domain `netlify.app`.
-The code imports modules from the systemjs.sh CDN without any pollution nor creation of global variables (aside from `System` itself):
+The code imports modules from the systemjs CDN without any pollution nor creation of global variables (aside from `System` itself):

 ```html